levydanqc/smartgarden/README.md

 | 1   |  0  |  1  |    5    |
 | 0   |  1  |  1  |    6    |
 | 1   |  1  |  1  |    7    |

-# Important

-To actually work on a NodeMcu, we have to change a value inside the GravityTDS library file.
-By opening the file: _GravityTDS.cpp_ and changes the value of line 39: `this->pin = A1;` to `this->pin = A0;` because of the one and only analog pin of the NodeMcu.
-This file is inside the folder GravityTDS.

 ## [Installation of Blynk Local Server](https://github.com/blynkkk/blynk-server)